piyush888/Website-Daily-Test/README.md

 ## Current Status

 - Custom Firefox and Chrome drivers are now working properly for my website's login workflow.
-- Custom Firefox and Chrome drivers are now working properly for my website's downloads workflow.
+- Custom Firefox and Chrome drivers are now working properly for my website's concurrent downloads workflow.

 ## In Pipeline

 - Capability to add options and arguments to custom Firefox and Chrome driver.
-- Multithreading for multiple download testing in the downloads workflow.